 - The early termination clause in the written rental agreement

 - Failure to be provided with mandatory disclosures

 - Lease violation by the landlord

 Landlords in Virginia are under no obligation to mitigate damages after a tenant has left early.
-This means that if a tenant breaks their agreement early for any other reason except those aforementioned, you’ll be under no obligation to re-rent the unit.
+This means that if a Virginia tenant breaches their agreement early for any other reason except those aforementioned, you’ll be under no obligation to re-rent the unit.

-Technically speaking, you can choose to sit back and relax and wait for the lease to end, then sue the tenant for all payments due under the rental agreement.
+Technically speaking, you, as the landlord, can choose to sit back and relax and wait for the lease or rental agreement and tenancy period to end, then sue the Virginia tenant for all payments due under the rental agreement.

 Being a landlord in Virginia can be confusing.
-The expert team at Keyrenter Richmond is here to answer any of your questions related to landlord tenant law and to help with all your property management needs.
+The expert team at Keyrenter Richmond is here to answer any of your questions related to landlord-tenant laws and to help with all your property management needs.
 Give us a call today for more information.

-For professional help, not only in Virginia landlord-tenant law, but in multiple aspects of being a landlord, our team at Keyrenter Richmond can help.
-We take the stress out of managing your Richmond rental property.
+For professional help, not only in Virginia landlord-tenant law but in multiple aspects of being a landlord, our team at Keyrenter Richmond can help.
+We take the stress out of managing your Richmond rental properties.